clemsonacm/hackpack/presents/vim/vim.markdown

     +   Show even 10% of the power of Vim

 +   This discussion _will_:
-    +   Show you some of the coolest features of vim
+    +   Show you some of the coolest features of Vim
     +   Teach you enough to teach yourself

---TODO it is a quote from the vim guru I learned from this summer
+--TODO it is a quote from the Vim guru I learned from this summer
->   Most people use only 10% of the functionality of vim
+>   Most people use only 10% of the functionality of Vim
 >   The 10% only differs from person to person

 What is Vim?